sylvainlapeyrade/AlphaQuest/README.md

 # AlphaQuest
-2D RPG game made with Godot 3.
+A 2D RPG game made with Godot 3.

 You can watch the trailer of the game below: